GameOfPods/podcastproject/README.md

 ## Settings files

-The application loads all `.json`-files in the provided settings folder as settings, where the name is used as the key, if you want to access a custom settings-file while modifying or extending the application.
+The application loads all `.json` and `.yml` files in the provided settings folder as settings, where the name is used as the key, if you want to access a custom settings-file while modifying or extending the application.

+Following are some configurations that the system expects or can use.
+All of them can be given as `.json` or `.yml`

 ### Expected configurations